-Emma is an experienced associate solicitor with over 15 years specialist experience in clinical negligence and personal injury litigation.
+Emma is a partner at Lanyon Bowdler with over 15 years' specialist experience in clinical negligence and personal injury litigation.
 She qualified as a solicitor in 1991 after gaining her law degree from Cambridge University in 1988 and joined Lanyon Bowdler’s clinical negligence department in 2003.

 She has wide ranging experience having acted for claimants with cerebral palsy, catastrophic brain injury, spinal injury, cancer and amputees as well as on a wide range of cases involving misdiagnosis, inadequate treatment and surgical error.
 She also has experience of handling fatal claims and advising on all aspects of inquests.

 Through her work for clients who have sustained serious injury as a result of medical negligence, Emma has assisted clients in obtaining suitable accommodation and establishing care packages with case management input, securing substantial interim payments to fund these when needed.

 Emma jointly hosted our national conference, ‘Surviving Spinal Injury – The Journey’ which was held at the Robert Jones and Agnes Hunt Hospital, Gobowen, Oswestry.
 You can view our spinal injury newsletter here which provides more information about the topics covered at the conference.

 Listen here to this episode, you'll hear Emma share staggering statistics about Sepsis.
 Anybody who has an infection can develop Sepsis, and EVERYONE is at risk.
 52,000 die every year of Sepsis, and of those 1,000 are children.
 This helpful episode shares the signs and symptoms you need to be aware of.